Behavioral Health Integration and Guidance (BHIG) Initiative

 The BHIG Initiative and the Child Psychiatry Access Network (CPAN) are two different but complementary initiatives.

-- CPAN supports pediatric primary care providers by providing them with a resource for free consultations with psychiatrists and psychologists at regional "hubs" regarding patients with a mental health concern.
+- CPAN supports pediatric primary care providers by providing them with a resource for free consultations with psychiatrists and clinical therapists at regional "hubs" regarding patients with a mental health concern.
 These regional hubs are supported by Texas medical schools.

 - Individual technical assistance to practices seeking to implement other models and components of integrated care